 I have a Glaciology and Atmospheric Sciences background with expertise in satellite and airborne remote sensing.
 The main area of my research include mass balance of ice sheets and ice shelves.
 I study physical processes that impact the mass balance and stability of ice sheets and ice shelves, ice-atmosphere and ice-ocean interactions using a combination of satellite remote sensing, airborne radar and laser altimeter, ground based measurements, and modeling.

 I did my Ph.D in Atmospheric Physics from Indian Space Research Organization in 2007 where I worked on radiative transfer algorithms to retrieve marine aerosols from satellite data.
 After briefly working on estimating snow depth in the Himalayas, in 2007 I came as a postdoc to University of Alaska Fairbanks to work on mass balance of Alaskan glaciers using airborne laser altimetry.

 In 2010, I came to Lamont-Doherty Earth observatory to work on surface processes impacting surface mass balance of Antarctica.
-I am now an Assistant Research Professor and my work has evolved to include both surface and basal processes of ice sheets and ice shelves.
+I am now an Associate Research Professor and my work has evolved to include both surface and basal processes of ice sheets and ice shelves.
 I also work on paleo observations of accumulation rates and climate history of Greenland ice sheet.

 Referenced in the Following News Items: